signalfx/splunk-otel-ios/README.md

 ## License

-This library is released under the terms of the Apache Softare License version 2.0.
+This library is licensed under the terms of the Apache Softare License version 2.0.
 See [the license file](./LICENSE) for more details.